yashkolli/Video-Summarization-Using-Attention/README.md

 Link to the preprocessed dataset :
 [TVSum](https://drive.google.com/file/d/1SfImsAvUpT_HsiqdEmeyYipQUnFFlDbV/view?usp=sharing)

+## Model

+The framework consists of two components: an encoder-decoder model and a keyshot selection model.
+The encoder-decoder part measures the importance of each frame.
+The key shots selection model helps us to convert frame-level importance scores into shot-level scores and generating summary accounting to the threshold budget which we specify.

+More details of the model can be known by skimming through the code.

 ## Training the model

 Modify the config file with the path of the dataset.
 And run,